annaviper/exoplanets/README.md

 * Habitable planets are very rare.

-* State your conclusion of your hypothesis testing.

 * Not data enough to try to classify habitability of the exoplanet with machine learning.

 # What are the next steps?

 - Finding out about the radius behaviour of the gas exoplanets.
 - More data exploration.